-Facing your next mobile app project, you want to choose the best solutions to start fast while also solutions that will stay relevant when your project grows and scales.
+Facing your next app project, web, mobile or both, you want to choose the best solutions to start fast while also solutions that will stay relevant when your project grows and scales.

-Ionic - Ionic has become one of the most popular solutions to develop hybrid mobile apps fast across different platform.
+Ionic - Ionic is based on Angular. it has become one of the most popular solutions to develop hybrid mobile apps fast across different platform.

 The Ionic platform includes solutions for prototyping, build, testing, deploying apps, a market of starter apps, plugins and themes, CLI integration and push notifications service.
 (Further writing by an Ionic person)

 Meteor - But your app needs a full stack solution.

 The Meteor platform is reliable, fast and easy to develop and deploy and it will also handle all the complexities of your app when it grows and scales with time.

 Your best option is to use all of them together!
 With angular-meteor, Meteor became the best backend for Angular and Ionic apps.

 So now you can use the strengthnesses of each of those platform combined the create the ultimate stack for your mobile apps.